godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 .. note::

     Only 2D textures are streamable.
-Texture arrays, cubemaps and 3D textures (:ref:`ResourceImporterLayeredTexture<class_ResourceImporterLayeredTexture>`)
+Texture arrays, cubemaps, and 3D textures (:ref:`ResourceImporterLayeredTexture<class_ResourceImporterLayeredTexture>`)
     are not part of the streaming system.